ibm-cloud-docs/databases-for-mysql/getting-started.md

 ## Connecting with MySQL Workbench
 {: #mysql-connect-db-workbench}

-To connect with MySQL Workbench, refer to MySQL's [Connections in MySQL Workbench](https://dev.mysql.com/doc/workbench/en/wb-mysql-connections.html) documentation.
+For more imformation, see [Connections in MySQL Workbench](https://dev.mysql.com/doc/workbench/en/wb-mysql-connections.html){: .external}.

 ## Next Steps
 {: #mysql-next-steps}

-If you are using MySQL for the first time, it is a good idea to take a tour through the [MySQL 5.7 Reference Manual](https://dev.mysql.com/doc/refman/5.7/en/).
+If you are using MySQL for the first time, it is a good idea to take a tour through the [MySQL 5.7 Reference Manual](https://dev.mysql.com/doc/refman/5.7/en/){: .external}.

 You can connect, manage your databases, and manage data with MySQL's command-line tool [`mysql`](/docs/databases-for-mysql?topic=databases-for-mysql-connecting-mysql).